Melanocytic nevus: Signs and symptoms

 According to the American Academy of Dermatology, the most common types of moles are skin tags, raised moles, and flat moles.
 Benign moles are usually brown, tan, pink, or black (the latter especially on dark-colored skin).
-They are circular or oval and are usually small (commonly between 1–3 mm), though some can be larger than the size of a typical pencil eraser (>5 mm).
+They are circular or oval and are usually small (commonly 1–3 mm), though some can be larger than the size of a typical pencil eraser (>5 mm).
 Some moles produce dark, coarse hair.
 Common mole hair removal procedures include plucking, cosmetic waxing, electrolysis, threading, and cauterization.

 Aging

 Moles tend to appear during early childhood and during the first 30 years of life.
 They may change slowly, becoming raised, changing color, or gradually fading.
 Most people have between 30 and 40 moles, but some have as many as 600.

 The number of moles a person has was found to have a correlation with telomere length.
 However, the relation between telomeres and aging remains uncertain.